Login | Register

 A very simple add-in for Delphi and C++ Builder IDE's (a.k.a Borland Developer Studio, a.k.a Turbo Delphi/C++, a.k.a.
 CodeGear/Embarcadero RAD Studio).

-Note that if you own the recent RAD Studio XE (also Delphi XE / C++ Builder XE) you have integrated Subversion support, so you probably don't need this add-in.
+This add-in is known to work at least up to RAD Studio / Delphi / C++ Builder 2010.
+Note that if you own a more recent version (RAD Studio / Delphi / C++ Builder XE*) you have integrated Subversion support, so you probably don't need this add-in.

 This will add a menu with the most common TortoiseSVN commands to work with the current project files, like this one: